September 2008

 Every time I’m putting up guidelines or standards one of the decisions I need to make is whether the guidelines, or which parts of them, should be descriptive or prescriptive.
 For coding guidelines this could mean the difference between, say, “the markup should be valid” and “the markup must be valid”…

-Post from September 13, 2008, filed under .
+Published on September 13, 2008, filed under .

-How to Share Code with Users
+How to Share Code With Users

 If you share HTML/CSS code with users: Make sure that the code is valid and that ideally, it works with both HTML and XHTML.
 Focusing on valid code—a step towards quality code—should be obvious.
 “Invalidating” other people’s sites isn’t nice…

-Post from September 8, 2008, filed under .
+Published on September 8, 2008, filed under .

 If you like what you see here, consider the ebook version of all 2005–2015 posts on web design and development: On Web Development.